1. What does organizing a World Sleep Day activity consist of?

 No physical location is required.
 It could be a virtual event.
 More ideas and examples are available on our planning page.

 No. No money will be collected by World Sleep Society from awareness events.
 No claims should be made otherwise.
-World Sleep Society only accepts funds through official sponorships or a donation to our crowdfunding efforts to help young investigators attend a congress on sleep medicine.
+World Sleep Society only accepts funds through official sponorships.

 The logo can be used by individuals in conjunction with an awareness activity.
-Companies and organizations must receive written consent before using our logo or become a sponsor.
+Companies and organizations must receive written consent before using our logo, or become a sponsor.
 The use of the words “World Sleep Day” is copyrighted with the United States Patent and Trademark Office serial number 85274932.
 Written permission is required to use the words “World Sleep Day” and/or logos of World Sleep Day and/or World Sleep Society.

-Activities can be submitted any time from January to April 2017.
+Activities can be submitted any time from November to April.
 You can submit your activity before or after it occurs.
 The sooner you submit your activity, the longer our website will be promoting your event.
 You can submit your activity before it occurs and submit photos of the event afterwards.
 All information submitted may be used in World Sleep Day promotional materials.
+Submit an activity.